Enjoying the Outdoors: Bike Riding with Your Dog

 Clean your dog's paws and remove any debris.
 Biking trails can have various elements that may get stuck in their paws, such as twigs, rocks, or dirt.
 Gently clean their paws and ensure they're free from any irritants.

-Offer your dog fresh water and food after the ride to replenish their energy levels.
+Offer your dog fresh water and after the ride to replenish their energy levels.
 Just like humans, dogs need proper nutrition after physical activities to recover and restore their energy.

 Reward your dog for a successful ride.
 Praise and treats are a great way to show your appreciation and reinforce positive behavior.
 This will create a positive association with bike riding and make future rides more enjoyable for your dog.